- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 On the topic of aggregates, HANA does use aggregates but does not call them aggregates.
-So what Appleby is saying it is incorrect.
-Although there are fewer aggregates.
+So what Appleby is saying is incorrect, although there are fewer aggregates.

 Hasso Plattner’s Overstatement of the Importance of Removing Aggregates

-In fact, many reference tables only occasionally change. why instantaneously recalculate something that rarely changes?
+Many reference tables only occasionally change.
+Why instantaneously recalculate something that rarely changes?
 This is just a waste of processing cycles.

 Let us take an example.

 Let us say we want to see a report of all the sales orders that a company has processed for the past three months.
-This report was processed and aggregated along different dimensional attributes yesterday.
+This report was processed and aggregated, along with different dimensional attributes yesterday.
 Under Hasso Plattner’s logic, this aggregate is worthless because it is pre-calculated.

 Let us look at that statement in detail.

-Let us say that the aggregate was calculated yesterday exactly 24 hours prior.
+Let us say that the aggregate was calculated yesterday precisely 24 hours prior.

-- One day is roughly 1/90th of a three-month period.
+- One day is roughly 1/90th of three months.

 - If we look back 90 days in the report, we will show say 100,000 sales orders.
 That is an average of 1111 sales orders per day (yes, weekends would be less than work days, but as an average 1111 sales orders)